Critical configurations for three projective views: Critical configurations for three views

-If we take a twisted cubic passing through only one camera center, we end up with only 1 degree of freedom for two of the quadrics, and 0 for the last.
+If we take a twisted cubic passing through only one camera center, and the remaining two not on a secant, we end up with only 1 degree of freedom for two of the quadrics and 0 for the last.
 Moreover, a twisted cubic not passing through any camera center fixes all three quadrics.
 With so few degrees of freedom, one can typically not find a compatible triple of quadrics, so neither of these configurations is critical$-$that is, unless the three camera centers happen to be collinear.
+To prove this, we first need the following (seemingly unrelated) lemma:

+\begin{lemma} Let $C\in\p3$ be a twisted cubic, let $l$ be a line in $\p3$, not secant to $C$, and let $p$ be a fixed point on $l$ not lying on the twisted cubic.
+There exists a point $x\in C$ such that for every point $q\in l$, such that $q\neq p$ and $q\notin C$, the unique quadric surface containing $C$, $p$, and $q$, also contains the line $\overline{xq}$. \end{lemma}

+\begin{proof} Let $s$ denote the unique secant line of $C$ passing through $p$.
+The plane spanned by $s$ and $l$ intersects $C$ in 3 points.
+Two of these points lie on $s$, the last one does not.
+We denote this one by $x$.

+In the pencil of quadrics containing $C$ and $p$, each quadric also contains the secant $s$.
+For any point $q$ as above, the quadric containing $C$, $p$, and $q$, intersects the line $\overline{xq}$ in three points, $x$, $q$, and a third point lying on $s$.
+Since it contains three points on $\overline{xq}$, it contains the whole line. \end{proof}

-\begin{proposition} Any configuration consisting of points lying on a twisted cubic and three collinear cameras not lying on the twisted cubic is critical.
+\begin{proposition} Any configuration consisting of three collinear cameras along with a set of points lying on the strict transform of a twisted cubic not intersecting the line with the camera centers is critical.
 The conjugate is a rational quartic curve containing the three camera centers. \end{proposition}

-\begin{proof} Let $C$ denote the twisted cubic, and let $p_i$ denote the camera centers.
+\begin{proof} Let $C$ denote the twisted cubic, let $p_i$ denote the camera centers, and let $L$ denote the line spanned by the camera centers.

 Each quadric needs to contain $C$, as well as two camera centers, which means all three quadrics are fixed.
-However, we will show that even without any freedom to chose the quadrics, the triple is still compatible.
+However, we show that even without any freedom to choose the quadrics, the triple is still compatible.

-First, assume that the line $L$ spanned by the camera centers does not intersect $C$.
-Let $S_P^{ij}$ be the unique quadric containing $C$, $p_i$ and $p_j$.
+Let $S_P^{ij}$ be the unique quadric containing $C$, $p_i$, and $p_j$.
 If $S_P^{ij}$ is smooth there are two lines through $p_i$.
 One is a secant to $C$, the other line intersects $C$ exactly once; denote the latter line by $g_{P_i}^{j}$.
-If $S_P^{ij}$ is a cone, there is only one line through $p_i$, in this case we take this one to be $\gp{i}{j}$.
+If $S_P^{ij}$ is a cone, there is only one line through $p_i$, in this case, we take this one to be $\gp{i}{j}$.
 Repeating this process for each pair of cameras on each of the three quadrics, we get $6$ lines, two on each quadric, and two through each camera center.